 Rights and privileges of persons suspended or expelled

-Persons expelled or under suspension forfeit all rights and privileges except the right of due process including the right of appeal.
+Persons expelled or under suspension forfeit all rights and privileges except the right of due process including the right of appeal, if any.

-Suspension or expulsion by a Member Club.notification by a club of the expulsion or suspension of a Regular Member or Associate Member, the Board of Directors shall consider, at its next regular meeting, what action by the Corporation is warranted.

 FEES

 The Board of Directors shall establish fees payable by Members, Member Clubs and Associate Members, and the respective dates by which the fees must be paid.
-The Board of Directors may from time to time change fees and due dates.
+The Board of Directors may from time-to-time change fees and due dates.

 CESSATION OF MEMBERSHIP